Blue Lagoon: The Awakening: Production

-The film has been in development since 2004, with Heather Rutman and Matt Heller as writers.
+The film had been in development since 2004, with Heather Rutman and Matt Heller as writers.
 The film went into production in 2011 with plans to film in Puerto Rico in February.

 Male lead Brenton Thwaites recounted that he had never heard of the Blue Lagoon films before, and upon being cast he watched the previous two films for research, though he admitted that he could not bring himself to watch Return to the Blue Lagoon in its entirety.

 During filming of the scenes in the lagoon, Thwaites and co-star Indiana Evans were so cold that they could not talk properly, necessitating that automated dialogue replacement be applied to these scenes.

 Production began in California and later moved to the island of Maui in Hawaii.

 Reception

-Blue Lagoon: The Awakening received more mixed reviews than the previous two films in the franchise, and was often compared favorably to the critically reviled 1980 film.
-On Metacritic the film has an approval rating of 51 out of 100 based on reviews from 5 critics, indicating "mixed or average reviews".
+Blue Lagoon: The Awakening received more mixed reviews than the previous two films in the franchise, but was often compared favorably to the critically reviled 1980 film.
+On Metacritic the film has an approval rating of 51 out of 100 based on reviews from 5 critics, indicating "mixed or average" reviews.

 Linda Stasi commented in the New York Post, "Unlike the original where nudie scenes were followed by fornicating turtles (kill me!), here their 'awakening' is tastefully done with nothing much showing except their emotions."
 She assessed the film overall as silly but enjoyable.
 Rob Owen of the Pittsburgh Post-Gazette cited the lack of physical explicitness in the sex scenes as a major weak point of the film, and said the ending was "particularly weak and nonsensical".
 Mike Hale of The New York Times thought the film was a guilty pleasure, and commented that "the new film lacks the glowing cinematography of Néstor Almendros, who was nominated for an Oscar for The Blue Lagoon.
 But under the direction of Mikael Salomon and Jake Newsome, The Awakening offers occasional honest moments of humor and adolescent angst: Ms. Evans and Mr. Thwaites are in their early 20s and better actors than Ms. Shields and Mr. Atkins were in their teens."
 Will Harris of The A.V.
-Club was highly critical of the film, saying it failed to meet even his low expectations, "When a film manages to fail to live up to the low bar set for Blue Lagoon movies and Lifetime movies, you know you've got something really, really awful on your hands.
+Club was highly critical of the film, saying it failed to meet even his low expectations, "When a film manages to fail to live up to the low bar set for Blue Lagoon movies and Lifetime movies, you know you've got something really, really awful on your hands."